The Endurance Athlete’s Guide to High Protein Snacks for Weight Loss

 What are the best high protein snacks for weight loss for athletes?

-The best options for athletes combine high-quality protein with convenience and nutrients that support recovery.
-Top choices include Greek yogurt with berries, hard-boiled eggs, cottage cheese, quality low-sugar beef jerky, and tuna packets.
-These snacks help manage hunger, preserve lean muscle mass during a calorie deficit, and provide essential amino acids for muscle repair.
+The best options combine high-quality protein with convenience and recovery nutrients.
+Top choices include Greek yogurt with berries, hard-boiled eggs, cottage cheese, low-sugar beef jerky and tuna packets.
+These choices preserve lean mass during a calorie deficit and support recovery for events like the Melbourne Marathon or Ironman Cairns.

 How much protein should I eat in a snack to help with weight loss?